opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 categories:
   - technical-posts
 meta_keywords: agents, tools, agentic, search, context engineering, context management, token limits, context optimization
-meta_description: Learn how OpenSearch 3.5's new Context Management feature solves token limit issues for AI agents through intelligent summarization, sliding windows, and smart truncation.
+meta_description: Learn how OpenSearch 3.5's new context management feature solves token limit issues for AI agents through intelligent summarization, sliding windows, and smart truncation.
 Build long-running agents that maintain conversation continuity without context overflow.

 ---

 As AI agents become more sophisticated and handle longer conversations with multiple tool interactions, managing context efficiently becomes critical.
-Today, we're excited to introduce **Context Management** for OpenSearch Agents in OpenSearch 3.5.
+Today, we're excited to introduce _context management_ for OpenSearch Agents in OpenSearch 3.5.

-## The challenge: Context window overflow
+## The problem: Context window overflow

-Modern AI agents face a fundamental challenge: **context window limitations**.
-As agents engage in lengthy conversations, use multiple tools, and accumulate interaction history, they quickly approach token limits that can cause:

-- **Request failures** when context exceeds LLM limits
+Modern AI agents face a fundamental challenge: context window limitations.
+As your agents engage in lengthy conversations, use multiple tools, and accumulate interaction history, they quickly approach token limits.
+When context exceeds LLM limits, requests fail.
+As context becomes unwieldy, performance degrades.
+Processing unnecessary tokens increases costs, and when irrelevant context confuses the model, hallucinations increase.
-- **Degraded performance** as context becomes unwieldy
-- **Increased costs** from processing unnecessary tokens
-- **Increased hallucinations** when irrelevant context confuses the model

-Traditional approaches to this problem are crude – simply cutting off old messages by token limit.
-But this loses valuable context and breaks the agent's ability to maintain coherent, long-running conversations.
+Traditional approaches to this problem are crude and involve cutting off old messages by token limit.
+But this loses valuable context and breaks your agent's ability to maintain coherent, long-running conversations.

 ## The solution: Intelligent context engineering

-Context Management introduces a sophisticated, hook-based system that allows you to engineer your agent's context dynamically.
-Instead of losing information, your agents can now:

-- **Intelligently summarize** older interactions while preserving key information
-- **Apply sliding windows** to maintain recent context
-- **Truncate tool outputs** strategically when they become too large
-- **Combine multiple strategies** for optimal context optimization
+Context management introduces a sophisticated hook-based system that allows you to engineer your agent's context dynamically.
+Your agents can now intelligently summarize older interactions while preserving key information, apply sliding windows to maintain recent context, truncate tool outputs strategically when they become too large, and combine multiple strategies for optimal context optimization.

 ## How context management works

-Context Management operates through a **hook-based architecture** that intercepts agent execution at specific points:

-- **`pre_llm`** – Optimizes context before sending requests to the LLM
-- **`post_tool`** – Processes context after tool execution completes

-At each hook, you can configure teams of **context managers** that work together to optimize your agent's context.
+Context management operates through a hook-based architecture that intercepts agent execution at specific points.
+The `pre_llm` hook optimizes context before sending requests to the LLM, while the `post_tool` hook processes context after tool execution completes.
+At each hook, you can configure teams of context managers that work together to optimize your agent's context.

 ### Built-in context managers

-OpenSearch provides three powerful context managers out of the box:
+OpenSearch provides three powerful context managers out of the box.

-#### 1. SlidingWindowManager
+#### Sliding window manager

-Maintains a sliding window of the most recent interactions, automatically removing older messages when limits are reached.
+The _sliding window manager_ maintains a sliding window of the most recent interactions, automatically removing older messages when limits are reached.
+The following example shows how to configure a sliding window manager that keeps the six most recent messages and activates when the message count exceeds 20:

 ```json
 {